module-federation/aegis-host/README.md

 MicroLib uses a modified version of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) to import remote modules over the network into the host framework at runtime.
 MicroLib modules fall into three categories: **_model_**, **_adapter_** and **_service_**.

 A **model** is a domain entity/service that implements all or part of the service’s core logic.
 It also implements the MicroLib `ModelSpecification` interface.
-The interface has only a few simple requirements, but many options.
-The more options a model implements, the more framework capabilities it takes advantage of.
+The interface has many options but only a few simple requirements, so developers can make use of as much, or as little, of the framework's capabilities as they choose.

 One such capability is port generation.
 In a hexagonal or port-adapter architecture, ports handle I/O between the application and domain layers.
 An **adapter** implements the port ’s interface, facilitating communication with the outside world.
 The framework dynamically imports and binds adapters to ports at runtime.